Securities Fraud and Mismanagement

 Indexed Universal Life policies (IULs) are highly complex and an inappropriate part of a retirement plan.
 These policies are expensive, illiquid and often sold for the benefit of the salesperson rather than the investor.
+Advisors and insurance brokers often sell these policies fraudulently or negligently.
+Please call toll-free at 1-844-253-4848 for a free and confidential initial consultation.

 Insurance companies pay salespeople high commissions for IUL sales.
-Commissions equaling 15% of the premiums received is not uncommon.
+Commissions equaling 8% to 15% of the premiums received is not uncommon.
 Compare this to a financial advisor who generally gets paid less than 1% commission for the sale of a stock share, and the incentive becomes apparent.

 The large commission has other impacts on your IUL purchase.
 Like a new car, as soon as a IUL is purchased, the cash value of the IUL drops substantially.
 This is due to the costs that the insurer must pay, such as the commission, cost of insurance, mortality expense, and other costs.